ParsonosAI/legal/subscription-service-agreement/+page.md

 ### Acknowledgment
 By subscribing to the Services, you acknowledge that you have read, understood, and agreed to this Agreement.

 # For enterprise contracts or data-processing terms, see the Parsonos DPA.
+All processing is performed in the United States.